tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 * A new epoch has become active; and

-* The corresponding EKM has been derived using the exporter construction discussed above, together with the label and context value.
+* The corresponding EKM can be derived by the application using the exporter construction defined above, with its chosen label and context value as inputs, as specified in {{Section 4 of !RFC5705}}.

 Delivering the derived EKM in this notification allows applications that depend on exporter-based keying material to install new application-layer